Heelc/behave-vsc/README.md

 - Try temporarily disabling other extensions.
 - Have you recently upgraded vscode, and does your python/behave environment match the one tested for this release?
 You can check the environment tested for each release in [github](https://github.com/jimasp/behave-vsc/releases) and downgrade as required.
 - Any extension errors should pop up in a notification window, but you can also look at debug logs and error stacks by enabling `xRay` in the extension settings and using vscode command "Developer: Toggle Developer Tools".
+- If you're seeing too many error popup notifications, you can disable them using the `disablePopupNotifications` setting.
+All errors will still be logged to the output channel.
 - The extension is only tested with a few example projects.
 It's possible that something specific to your project/setup/environment is not accounted for.
 See [Contributing](CONTRIBUTING.md) for instructions on debugging the extension with your own project.
 (If you debug with your own project, you may also wish to check whether the same issue occurs with one of the example project workspaces.)

 ---